La Banque Postale phishing page revealed

 Mobile Phone Number

-SMS One-Time Password (OTP): The fake site prompts the victim to enter the security code in real-time.
-The attacker immediately uses this code on the actual BBVA server to authorize a fraudulent transfer or to register a new “Trusted Device.”
+One-Time Password (OTP): The fake site prompts the victim to enter the SMS code in real-time.
+The attacker uses this intercepted code on the actual BBVA site to authorize fraudulent transfers or link their own device to the account.

 ⚠️ Red Flags to Watch For

-Links in Security SMS: BBVA has a strict policy: they will never include clickable links in SMS messages regarding account security or “blocked” access.
+Links in SMS: BBVA has a strict policy: they will never include clickable links in SMS messages sent to customers regarding account security or login issues.

 🛡️ How to Protect Yourself

-Use the BBVA App: Always manage your security settings and notifications through the official BBVA App.
-It uses biometric login and secure push notifications which are much harder to phish.
+Use the BBVA App: Perform all your banking and notifications through the official BBVA App.
+The app uses biometric login and secure push notifications which are much harder to phish.

-The “No Link” Rule: If you receive a suspicious SMS, ignore the link.
-Open your browser and manually type www.bbva.es to log in safely.
+The “No Link” Rule: If you receive a security alert via SMS, ignore the link.
+Manually type www.bbva.es (or your local BBVA address) into your browser to check your account status.

 💡 Expert Security Tip: